-AES International is the trading name of an integrated financial services group focused upon the international, offshore and cross-border market place.
-The group consists of a number of companies broadly split into financial advisory, wealth management, custody and insurance services.
+AES is a multi-national financial services group focused upon the international, cross-border and increasingly global marketplace.
+The group consists of a number of separate companies broadly split into financial advisory, wealth management, custody and insurance services.

-This page provides information on our regulation and authorisations, and information about redress processes (including details of statutory bodies in Europe and elsewhere providing a similar service to that of the Financial Ombudsman Service in respect of our business performed outside the UK, as well as that of the Financial Ombudsman Service itself in respect of such limited business as we carry out in the UK).
+This page provides information on our regulation and authorisations, and information about Complaints and Redress (including details of statutory bodies in Europe and elsewhere providing a similar service to that of the Financial Ombudsman Service in respect of our business performed outside the UK, as well as that of the Financial Ombudsman Service itself in respect of such limited business as we carry out in the UK).

 We are required to provide information to tax authorities about our clients.
 For more information about this, please go to our International Reporting page.

-AES Financial Services Ltd (“AESFSL”) is registered in England no. 06063185, its registered office being at 24 Elysium Gate, 126-128 New Kings Road, London SW6 4LZ.
-It is authorised and regulated in the UK by the Financial Conduct Authority (“FCA“) in respect of its UK activities.
+AES Financial Services Ltd (“AESFSL”), trading as AES International, is registered in England no. 06063185, its registered office being at 51 Dorset Street, London, W1U 7NG.
+It is authorised and Qualified in the UK by the Financial Conduct Authority (“FCA“) in respect of its UK activities.
 Its number on the Financial Services Register is 464494.
-AESFSL does not (other than exceptionally) provide financial advice either from its establishment in the UK, or from the UK under Freedom of Services legislation (see below).
+AESFSL does not (other than exceptionally) provide financial advice either from its establishment in the UK, or from the UK under Freedom of Services legislation.

 Europe (not Switzerland)

-AESFSL has branches in Poland and Spain under European Freedom of Establishment legislation.
-In each of these Member State (“MS”) jurisdictions it is authorised and regulated by the relevant regulatory bodies in respect of those activities it carries out from its establishment in that jurisdiction (primarily financial advice to clients).
-In all other MSs except Croatia, AESFSL has permission to operate under Freedom of Services legislation.
-Operating under Freedom of Establishment and/or Freedom of Services legislation is known colloquially as ‘passporting’.
-‘Passporting’ European law applicable to a particular piece of advice is given under either: the Insurance Mediation Directive (“IMD”, the scope of which is (in broad terms) insurance-based products and investments within such products); or the Markets in Financial Instruments Directive (“MiFID”, the scope of which is (in broad terms) direct investments).
-In some jurisdictions, one authority may cover IMD matters and another MiFID matters.
-The FCA website provides a list of all AES authorisations in Europe.
+European law applicable to a particular piece of advice was given under either: the Insurance Distribution Directive (the IDD – before 30 September 2018 the Insurance Mediation Directive (IMD)), the scope of which is (in broad terms) insurance-based products and investments within such products) or the Markets in Financial Instruments Directive (“MiFID”, the scope of which is (in broad terms) direct investments).
+In some jurisdictions, one authority may cover IDD matters and another authority covers MiFID matters.
+The language used for providing advice is English.
+The FCA website provides a list of all AES authorisations in Europe and the UK.

-In this next section we set out the regulating authorities for our branches in Poland and Spain, where local law and regulation (not UK law and regulation) will apply.
-The authority (ies) named below regulate AESFSL’s branch in the jurisdiction named for the activities it performs in that jurisdiction.
+In this next section, we set out the regulating authorities for our former branches in Poland and Spain, where local law and regulation (not UK law and regulation) will apply.
+The authority named below Qualified AESFSL’s branch in the jurisdiction named for the activities it performed in that jurisdiction.
+We also provide certain IDD disclosures.

-AESFSL’s branch in Poland is registered with the Komisja Nadzoru Finansowego (KNF) and is authorised to give investment advice under the MiFID and undertake insurance mediation under the IMD.
+AESFSL’s branch was located at Ul.
+Prosta 20, 00-850 Warsaw, Poland is registered with the Komisja Nadzoru Finansowego (KNF) and is authorised to give investment advice under the MiFID and undertake insurance mediation under the IDD (previously the IMD).

-AESFSL’s branch in Spain is registered with the Comisión Nacional del Mercado de Valores (CNMV), the registered number is 2075, and is authorised to give investment advice under the MiFID; it is also registered with the Dirección General de Seguros y Fondos de Pensiones (DGS) and is authorised to undertake insurance mediation activities under the IMD.
+AESFSL’s branch was located at 8, Ctra Moraira Teulada 62, C C Barclays, 03724 Moraira, Alicante, Spain is registered with the Comisión Nacional del Mercado de Valores (CNMV), the registered number is 2075, and is authorised to give investment advice under the MiFID; it is also registered with the Dirección General de Seguros y Fondos de Pensiones (DGS) and is authorised to undertake insurance mediation activities under the IDD (previously the IMD).

-Under the trading name International Pension Transfer Specialists (and variants such as IPTS, IPTSpecialists), AESFSL’s branch in Spain provides advice on pension transfers.
-This advice is provided under Spanish law, but is designed so that trustees/ managers of HMRC-registered pension schemes are enabled to comply with their duties under the UK’s Pension Schemes Act 2015.
+Under the trading name International Pension Transfer Specialists (and variants such as IPTS, IPTSpecialists), until Sunday 9 September 2018 AESFSL’s branch in Spain provided advice on pension transfers.
+This advice was provided under Spanish law.
+If you were advised on or before Sunday 9 September 2018, please see our section on Spain above.

-AES International SA is registered on the Registre du Commerce de Genève no. 20687/2011 and its Swiss federal number is CH/660-3510011-8.
-Its Registered Office is at AES International SA, 10, Rue Muzy, 1207 Geneva, Switzerland.
-It is a 100% subsidiary of AESFSL and a Member of L’Association Romande des Intermédiaires Financiers (ARIF), which regulates and authorises AES International SA in respect of those activities it performs in / or from Switzerland, and the applicable law is that of Switzerland.
+AES International SA was registered on the Registre du Commerce de Genève no. 20687/2011 and its Swiss federal number was CH/660-3510011-8.
+Its Registered Office was at AES International SA, 130, route de Saint-Julien 1228 Plan-les-Ouates, Geneva, Switzerland.
+It was a 100% subsidiary of AESFSL and a Member of L’Association Romande des Intermédiaires Financiers (ARIF), which regulates and authorises AES International SA in respect of those activities it performed in / or from Switzerland, and the applicable law is that of Switzerland.

 ARIF is a self-regulating body approved by the Swiss Financial Market Supervisory Authority (FINMA) for the supervision of the financial intermediaries referred to in article 2 para.
 3 of the Swiss Federal Law on combating money laundering and terrorism financing in the financial sector (AMLA).
 ARIF is also recognized by FINMA as a professional organization for laying down rules of conduct relating to the practice of the profession of independent asset manager within the meaning of the Swiss Federal Act on collective investment schemes.

-AES Nominees Limited is a non-trading company providing custody, dealing, and nominee services only.
-It is registered in England & Wales (no. 07127333), with its registered office at 24 Elysium Gate, 126-128 New Kings Road, London SW6 4LZ).
+AES Nominees Limited was a non-trading company providing custody, dealing, and nominee services only.
+It was registered in England & Wales (no. 07127333), with its registered office at 51 Dorset Street, London, W1U 7NG.

-If you have become dissatisfied with our services, please see our Redress Process.
+If you have become dissatisfied with our services, please see our Complaints and Redress Process for the first steps in what you should do in the first instance.

-Law relevant to the matter complained of will be that of the jurisdiction in which the event complained of occurs, (that is: not UK law).
-Complaints concerning matters performed carried out outside the UK (primarily advice and the process of such advice) are a therefore matter for the local jurisdictional authority.
+Law relevant to the matter complained of will be that of the jurisdiction in which the event complained of occurs.
+Complaints concerning matters performed carried out outside the UK (primarily advice and the process of such advice) are therefore matter for the local jurisdictional authority.
 Therefore, if the initial complaints process does not result in the complainant being satisfied, and the complainant wishes to take the matter further, the relevant regulatory authority is that of the jurisdiction in which the event complained of occurred.
 The relevant authorities are set out below.
 In the initial process of resolution, AES will inform a complainant that if they wish to take a matter further, then it is the local authority that will have jurisdiction.

-The following are the statutory authorities to hear complaints out of court in the following jurisdictions where AES has branches, if AES’ internal complaints process does not resolve matters.
+The following are the statutory authorities to hear complaints out of court in the following jurisdictions where AES has most recently had branches, if AES’ internal complaints process does not resolve matters.

 Rzecznik Ubezpieczonych (Insurance Ombudsman) (Website).
 Address: Biuro Rzecznika Ubezpieczonych, Al. Jerozolimskie 87, 02-001 Warszawa.
 Telephone: +48 22 333 37 328.